 - large play area and sand pit

-- Four hard tennis courts (free to use) - book a court online and find the tennis coaching schedule
+- four hard tennis courts (free to use) - book a court online

 - Deans Ham allotments

 - fishing - EA rod fishing licence and ODAA permit required